-For the whole of 2022, Singapore economy grew 3.6%, compared to 7.6% the year before.
-The Singapore economy is expected to continue to expand this year, although the outlook is uneven across various sectors.
-Taking into account the global and domestic economic environment and barring the materialisation of major downside risks in the global economy, Singapore has maintained its growth forecast for 2023 at a range of 0.5% to 2.5%.
+Despite these challenges, Singapore has managed to avoid a recession and reported an overall growth of 1.1% for FY2023.
+While the Singapore economy is expected to continue to expand this year, the outlook is uneven across various sectors.
+Considering the global and domestic economic environment and assuming no major downside risks in the global economy, Singapore has maintained its growth forecast for 2024 at a range of 1.0% to 3.0%.